 Jethro from The Beverly Hillbillies.
 Assumed his sixth grade education made him a genius and what didn't explicitly "know", he could figure out.
 The rest of the Clampetts, lacking even that much formal education, consider him merely a Know-Nothing Know-It-All.
 Which is still leaps and bounds above the buffoon he really is.

 In moral philosophy, one classic thought-experiment is the one about Happy Bert.
-This guy just Does Not Understand Sarcasm, incorrectly believing that the people laughing at him is actually laughing with him.
+This guy is just Sarcasm-Blind, incorrectly believing that the people laughing at him are actually laughing with him.

 Religion and Mythology